This post may contain affiliate links. Read the full disclosure here.

 - Sugar: You’ll need granulated white sugar for the cake, and confectioner’s sugar for the frosting.

 - Eggs: I use 2 eggs at room temperature in this recipe.

 - Vanilla: Look for high-quality vanilla to use.
-I prefer Nielsen-Massey Madagascar Bourbon Pure Vanilla or you can make your own vanilla.
+I prefer Nielsen-Massey Madagascar Bourbon Pure Vanilla (affiliate link) or you can make your own vanilla.

 - Flour: All Purpose flour is perfectly fine in this recipe.